nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

 ### Install Morpheus AI Engine

-The helm chart (`morpheus-ai-engine`) that offers the auxiliary components required to execute certain Morpheus workflows is referred to as the Morpheus AI Engine.
+The Helm chart (`morpheus-ai-engine`) that offers the auxiliary components required to execute certain Morpheus workflows is referred to as the Morpheus AI Engine.
 It comprises of the following components
 -   Triton Inference Server [ **ai-engine** ] from NVIDIA for processing inference requests.
 -   Kafka Broker [ **broker** ] to consume and publish messages.
 -   Zookeeper [ **zookeeper** ] to maintain coordination between the Kafka Brokers.